 Try not to over-think though.
 Fishing properly where the fish are is most important.
 Your line needs to be in the water.

 Possibly salmon and steelhead are more aware of spawning colors as they work their way upstream.
+I'm always testing and researching this stuff from reliable sources.
 Try florescent pink, red and orange (short-range colors... even though they'll shift to black sooner than the yellows, greens and blues in clearer water).

 If the water is turbid, use colors the fish can see.
 No, not red.
 Use black, florescent chartreuse and a gold blade (If you're fishing a spinner/spoon).

 Don't pay the extra for florescent black since it's hardly florescent.
-Also, plain chartreuse will shift to gray sooner than florescent over a given distance!
+Also, non-florescent chartreuse (or other "brighter" colors) will shift to gray, then black sooner than florescent over a given distance!

 Fl red (pink, orange) will work but the fish needs to be really close (for instance... places like Three Rivers Hatchery fishing environment) to see it before shfting to gray, then black.